TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 • Limited airport lounge access

 The TD Aeroplan Visa Infinite Privilege Credit Card is the best credit card TD Canada Trust has to offer.
-We named it the best official Aeroplan credit card in Canada for its superior rewards, varied benefits, and comprehensive insurance coverage.
+It earned a top spot on our list of the best official Aeroplan credit cards in Canada for its superior rewards, varied benefits, and comprehensive insurance coverage.

 More rewards